openshift-kni/oran-o2ims/docs/cluster-configuration.md

 3. The SMO selects the new `ClusterTemplate` CR for the `ProvisioningRequest`:
     * `spec.templateName` remains `sno-ran-du`, `spec.templateVersion` is updated from `v4-Y-Z-1` to `v4-Y-Z-2`
     * **Note:** Depending on the changes in the default `ConfigMap`, updates to the `spec.templateParameters.clusterInstanceParameters` of the `ProvisioningRequest` might be needed.
-4. The IMS operator detects the change:
+4. The O-Cloud Manager detects the change:
     * It updates the `ClusterInstance` with the new route.
 5. The siteconfig operator detects the change to the `ClusterInstance` CR:
     * It updates the `NMStateConfig` installation manifest to contain the new route.